eth8505/zf-smarty-renderer/README.md

 The **Eth8585\ZfSmartyRenderer** module allows to use Smarty for template rendering in ZF3 applications.

+**WARNING** This is currently under development and will most likely not work.

 ## Hot to install

 Install `eth8505/zf-smarty-renderer` package via composer.